- General Information

 Can I continue to work while I am in the program?

-Yes, but all students are expected to be available Monday through Friday between the hours of 8:00 am to 4:30 pm.
+Yes, but all students are expected to be available Monday through Friday between the hours of 8:00 am and 4:30 pm.

 Does the program have a dress code?

-Yes, students are expected to wear scrubs (gray tops and black pants).
+Yes, students are expected to wear scrubs (light gray tops and black pants from Cherokee).

 Are applicants required to complete prerequisite courses?

 Yes, a complete list of the prerequisites is listed above.
-Please note that physical science does not count for the required physics coursework.
+Please note that physical science does not count for the required physics coursework and statistics will not satisfy the college algebra requirement.

 The links below redirect you to a web site outside of Johns Hopkins for informational purposes only.
 Johns Hopkins is not responsible for any aspect of the external web site.